Violation of Universal Operator Growth Hypothesis in $\mathcal{W}_3$Conformal Field Theories: Supplemental Material

 The operators $\alpha_m$ satisfy the usual oscillator commutation relation, and the stress tensor of the Liouville CFT is given by $T(z) = -(1/2)\partial \varphi \partial \varphi + Q \partial^2 \varphi$, where \( Q \in \mathbb{R} \) is the background charge.
 The modes of the stress tensor satisfy the Virasoro algebra with central charge $c = 1 + 12Q^2$.
 A descendant state at level $N$, $\Phi_{\{m_i\}}$, can be expressed in terms of oscillators $\alpha_n$ as

 where ${m_j}$ satisfying $\sum j m_j = N$ are partitions of integer $N$, denoted as $p(N)$ and $|\Phi\rangle$ is a state created by a heavy primary $\Phi(z)$.
+The Lanczos coefficients were originally defined in terms of the moments of the autocorrelation function~\cite{PhysRevX.9.041017}.
+However, computation of the autocorrelation function is not always feasible, and it also misses details of operator growth in systems with extended symmetries.
+Therefore, following~\cite{PhysRevResearch.4.013041}, we will use the generalized definition of the LC using the action of raising and lowering operators of the CFT on the Krylov basis.

 In the oscillator basis, the action of $\mathcal{L}$ on an arbitrary descendant at level $N$ generates a pair of new descendants, one at level $N+1$ and another at level $N-1$.
-Due to the degeneracies of the Verma module, the Lanczos coefficients generalize to the Lanczos matrices $b_{ \{m_i\} \rightarrow \{ r_j \} }$.
+Due to the degeneracies of the Verma module, the LC generalize to the Lanczos matrices $b_{ \{m_i\} \rightarrow \{ r_j \} }$.
 A Lanczos matrix is a rectangular matrix of dimension $p(N) \times p(N+1)$.
-Lanczos matrix elements~\footnote{We will use the terms \emph{Lanczos matrix elements} and \emph{Lanczos coefficients} interchangeably throughout this manuscript.} can be obtained by analyzing the action of $L_{-1}$ on an arbitrary descendant.
+Lanczos matrix elements~\footnote{The terms \emph{Lanczos matrix elements} and \emph{Lanczos coefficients} are used interchangeably in this manuscript.} can be obtained by analyzing the action of $L_{-1}$ on an arbitrary descendant.
 The Lanczos matrices associated with the action of $L_{1}$ can be derived using the property $L_1 = L_{-1}^{\dagger}$ of the Virasoro generators.

-Applying the Virasoro generator \( L_{-1} \) to \( \Phi_{\{m_i\}} \), we get two classes of Lanczos coefficients:
+Applying the Virasoro generator \( L_{-1} \) to \( \Phi_{\{m_i\}} \), we get two classes of Lanczos coefficients~\cite{Caputa:2021ori}:

 In the large $N$ limit, while maximal growth of $b^{(1)}$ is linear in $N$, that of $b^{(2)}$ is at most $N^{1/2}$.